CantaTronic/KCDC_web_app_tutorial/README.md

 ### a) In Docker

-* Biuld the image: `docker build --tag app:1.1 . `
+* Build the image: `docker build --tag app:1.1 . `
 * Choose the port number, for example, `5391`
 * Run the app in the container: `docker run --publish 5391:5391 -it app:1.1`